NeuralNetworkVerification/Marabou/ArtifactReadme.txt

    - The scripts for running each of the individual benchmarks reported in the paper (except for the multi-core experiment, which is irrelevant without the needed hardware).
-These can all be found under the evaluation folder, divided into sub-folders.
+These can all be found under the evaluation folder, divided into sub-folders, as we explain below.

      * marabou: